Sarthaksahu777/WFGY-Agent-Firewall/docs/SPEC_PHASE1.md

 - operator must see a short readable summary
 - operator can return approve or reject
 - final operator decision must be logged

+The Phase 1 human review flow is a narrow approval step for flagged actions only.
+It must not be treated as a general privileged control channel.

 ## Audit log requirements